-The Class 2 director will be elected by a plurality of the votes cast by the holders of our common stock voting in person or by proxy at the Annual Meeting.
-The director nominee who receives the most votes cast in the election of directors will be elected as a Class 2 director.
+The Class 1 directors will be elected by a plurality of the votes cast by the holders of our common stock voting in person or by proxy at the Annual Meeting.
+The two director nominees who receive the most votes cast in the election of directors will be elected as Class 1 directors.